m-aitken/tic_tac_toe/README.md

 ## Future Improvements

 * Simplify win condition code
-* Implement image display for game end/player win condition (prompt to start new game) cover most of board.
+* Implement image to be displayed for game end/player win ('prompt to start new game' & cover most of board)

 ## Known Issues